 Me and the birds, I think we just got off from wrong foot from the very start.
 Or is that the wrong claw?
 I’m not sure.
 But it seems we’re destined not to get along.

 It started at age five when I got pecked on the head by an emu.
 We were at Billy Goat Hill, this park in my hometown.
 There were no Billy Goats to be seen but instead plenty of kangaroos, wallabies and emus.
-Families would flock to the Hill on weekends for barbeques, then feed leftover scraps of food to the wildlife.
-I was a little tacker and quite unconvinced by the flimsy barrier of chicken wire seperating me and this emu with the beady red eyes.
+Families would flock to the Hill on weekends for barbecues, then feed leftover scraps of food to the wildlife.
+I was a little tacker and quite unconvinced by the flimsy barrier of chicken wire separating me and this emu with the beady red eyes.

 Go on, chuck him some bread! said my stepmother encouragingly.

 He was making grunting noises deep in his throat, his eyes darting from side to side.
 I was sure he could smell my fear, perhaps the wooly hairs on his spindly neck were full of fear-sensing sensor thingies.
 I trembled and stepped back from the fence, but the emu thrust his head forward and made a grab for the bread, but missed and pecked my head instead.